Vermont Communications System

 Statewide Communication Interoperability Plan

 A Statewide Communication Interoperability Plan (SCIP) outlines the current and future direction for interoperable emergency communications within a state.
 Interoperable communication refers to the ability of emergency responders to communicate and share voice and data information.
 If our public safety agencies cannot communicate directly with one another by radio and data systems to coordinate life-saving activities, lives may be lost.
-VCOMM is an important part of the recently updated plan for Vermont.
+VCOMM is a part of the SCIP for Vermont.
 There is more on the plan at the SCIP web page on this site.